nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Branding_Steps_with_AI_Tools/README.md

 Thankfully, we now have access to a wealth of AI-powered tools that can help streamline and enhance every stage of the brand-building process.
 From research and ideation to design and deployment, AI is empowering brands to work smarter, faster, and more efficiently.

-## Digging a Little Deepr - The Nitty Gritty
+## Digging a Little Deeper - The Nitty Gritty

 Modern brand building requires both technological tools and strategic wisdom.
 This comprehensive guide integrates cutting-edge AI capabilities with fundamental branding principles across eight essential phases.
 For each phase, we'll examine both the practical tools available and their strategic implementation within a broader brand-building framework.